 For the Midsummer, age 55+ and Autumn tours (see below), this day takes you to Kebnekaise Mountain station, surrounded by high peaks and glaciers from morning to evening.
 Sauna, showers and dinner in the restaurant.
 Distance: 14km.
 Height difference: +150m, -150m.

 After breakfast you will walk the 9km to lake Ladtjojaure, take a boat across the lake and then walk the final 5km stretch to Nikkaluokta for a meal at a local restaurant and the chance to take a shower.
-Bus to Kiruna departs around 15.00 (time TBC).
+Bus to Kiruna departs in the afternoon (time TBC).
 This bus will always allow you to connect with the latest available night train from Kiruna to Stockholm (exact timing for your tour will be given in your tour documentation).
 Earlier buses from Nikkaluokta may also be available - please check with us for timetable information.
 Distance: 14km hiking (19km including boat).
 Height difference: -200m.